vinayjain18/RAG-application/README.md

 3. **Vector Storage**: Embeddings and metadata are stored in Weaviate.
 4. **Retrieval**: Relevant chunks are retrieved based on semantic similarity.
 5. **Generation**: LLM generates answers based on retrieved chunks.
+6. **Pipeline**: User can view the documents uploaded on the Weaviate.